-Private car leasing (also known as ‘personal car leasing’) is when you pay a monthly sum to drive a car, over a pre-established period, usually around two-four years, but the car is never actually yours.
+Private car leasing (also known as ‘personal car leasing’) is a form of finance whereby you pay a monthly sum to drive a car over a pre-established period, usually between two and four years, but the car is never actually yours.

 Payments are based on the difference between the retail price of the car (what it is worth when the agreement starts) and the residual value (what it is estimated to be worth at the end of the contract period).
 Therefore, the less the car depreciates in value, the lower your payments will be.